ShivaBhattacharjee/ShivaBhattacharjee/README.md

 ## About Me:
 Hello there!
-I am Shiva Bhattacharjee, a Full Stack Developer experienced in the MERN stack.
-Currently, I am pursuing my bachelor's degree in Computer Science and Engineering.
-I am passionate about building real-world, open-source projects that provide value.
-I am currently expanding my skills in native app development using React Native, as well as exploring Generative AI.
-Additionally, I am an active participant in hackathons and have won a few of them.
+I'm Shiva Bhattacharjee, a Full Stack Developer experienced in the MERN stack.
+Currently, I'm pursuing my bachelor's degree in Computer Science and Engineering.
+I'm passionate about building real-world, open-source projects that provide value.
+I'm currently expanding my skills in native app development using React Native and exploring Generative AI.
+Additionally, I'm an active participant in hackathons and have won a few of them.
 I was also a finalist in the Smart India Hackathon 2023.
+If you're a hackathon organizer looking for a teammate or just want to have a chat with me, feel free to connect with me.

 All of my projects are available on my portfolio website: [theshiva.xyz](https://theshiva.xyz).

 ## Languages and Tools
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)